anuragrudra81/Project2/wp-content/plugins/print-invoices-packing-slip-labels-for-woocommerce/readme.txt

 == Frequently Asked Questions ==

 = Can this plugin generate PDF invoices? =
 Yes.
-This plugin lets you generate WooCommerce pdf invoices and packing slips apart from WooCommerce Shipping Labels, WooCommerce packing slips / WooCommerce packing list / WooCommerce delivery notes.
+This plugins lets you generate WooCommerce pdf invoices and packing slips apart from WooCommerce Shipping Labels, WooCommerce packing slips / WooCommerce packing list / WooCommerce delivery notes.

 = Can I add a logo to the invoice?
 Yes.
 To add a logo to the invoice, first, you need to upload your company logo within the general settings section of the plugin.
 Then go to the invoice customization, expand the company logo section, and choose the company logo from the drop-down.
 You can refer to this [user guide](https://www.webtoffee.com/woocommerce-pdf-invoices-packing-slips-delivery-notes-shipping-labels-userguide-free-version/#customize) for more information.